In-App Messaging: Definition, Types, Use Cases, and Best Practices19 min read

 Multivariate tests allow you to do it in one test to save a lot of time.

-Whether it’s new user onboarding, customer education and support, or account expansion, in-app messages are likely to be an essential part of your strategy.
+Whether it’s new user onboarding, customer education and support, or account expansion, in-app messages can play a crucial role in your product strategy.